MooVC/MooVC.Architecture/README.md

 - Changed Architecture.Ddd.Services.AggregateSavingAsyncEventHandler to an async variant named AggregateSavingAsyncEventHandler (**Breaking Change**).
 - Changed Architecture.Ddd.Services.DomainEventsPublishedEventHandler to an async variant named DomainEventsPublishedAsyncEventHandler (**Breaking Change**).
 - Changed Architecture.Ddd.Services.DomainEventsPublishingEventHandler to an async variant named DomainEventsPublishingAsyncEventHandler (**Breaking Change**).
+- Changed Architecture.Ddd.Services.Reconciliation.AggregateConflictDetectedEventHandler to an async variant named AggregateConflictDetectedAsyncEventHandler (**Breaking Change**).
+- Changed Architecture.Ddd.Services.Reconciliation.AggregateReconciledEventHandler to an async variant named AggregateReconciledAsyncEventHandler (**Breaking Change**).
+- Changed Architecture.Ddd.Services.Reconciliation.EventsReconciledEventHandler to an async variant named EventsReconciledAsyncEventHandler (**Breaking Change**).
+- Changed Architecture.Ddd.Services.Reconciliation.EventsReconcilingEventHandler to an async variant named EventsReconcilingAsyncEventHandler (**Breaking Change**).
+- Changed Architecture.Ddd.Services.Reconciliation.EventSequenceAdvancedEventHandler to an async variant named EventSequenceAdvancedAsyncEventHandler (**Breaking Change**).
 - Changed Architecture.Ddd.Services.Repository so that it now implements IEmitDiagnostics.
 - Changed Architecture.Services.Bus so that it now implements IEmitDiagnostics.
 - Changed Architecture.Services.MessageInvokedEventHandler to an async variant named MessageInvokedAsyncEventHandler (**Breaking Change**).
 - Changed Architecture.Services.MessageInvokingEventHandler to an async variant named MessageInvokingAsyncEventHandler (**Breaking Change**).
+- Changed the invocation of the AggregateReconciled event handler of Architecture.Ddd.Services.AggregateReconciler to utilize the passive implementation (**Breaking Change**).
-- Changed the invocation of the AggregatedSaved event handler of Architecture.Ddd.Services.Repository to utilize the passive implementation (**Breaking Change**).
+- Changed the invocation of the AggregateSaved event handler of Architecture.Ddd.Services.Repository to utilize the passive implementation (**Breaking Change**).
+- Changed the invocation of the EventsReconciled event handler of Architecture.Ddd.Services.Reconciliation.EventReconciler to utilize the passive implementation (**Breaking Change**).
 - Changed the invocation of the Published event handler of Architecture.Ddd.Services.Bus to utilize the passive implementation (**Breaking Change**).
 - Changed the invocation of the Invoked event handler of Architecture.Services.Bus to utilize the passive implementation (**Breaking Change**).

-- Changed MooVC.Architecture.Ddd.Services.Reconciliation.AggregateConflictDetectedEventHandler to an async variant named AggregateConflictDetectedAsyncEventHandler (**Breaking Change**).
-- Changed MooVC.Architecture.Ddd.Services.Reconciliation.AggregateReconciledEventHandler to an async variant named AggregateReconciledAsyncEventHandler (**Breaking Change**).
-- Changed the invocation of the AggregateReconciled event handler of Architecture.Ddd.Services.AggregateReconciler to utilize the passive implementation (**Breaking Change**).
+- Changed the invocation of the SequenceAdvanced event handler of Architecture.Ddd.Services.Reconciliation.EventReconciler to utilize the passive implementation (**Breaking Change**).
 - Removed Architecture.Ddd.Services.Reconciliation.SynchronousAggregateReconciler due to inherrant challenges presented by the event driven feedback model (**Breaking Change**).

+## End-User Impact

+In many cases, it is expected that event handlers can be updated by simply:

+1. Changing the return type from void to Task.
+2. Returning Task.CompletedTask.

+Passive handlers will no longer require that the observer handle exceptions.